Design principles of the cytotoxic CD8+ T-cell response: Introduction

 We model the T-cell decision-making program as a flexible, coarse-grained signal-integration protocol.
 Specifically, we cast each CD8$^+$ T-cell as a feedback controller whose intra-cellular regulatory program modulates activation, differentiation, proliferation, and death in response to intra-host cues, such as antigen levels and cytokine signals, which themselves are dynamic in the course of an infection~\cite{Van_den_Berg2004-pn, Marchingo2016-ao}.

-We then ask how alternative immunological objectives give rise to distinct effector programs.
+We then ask how alternative immunological contexts require distinct effector programs.
 First, we parameterize a broad class of feedback-controller designs, with varied signal sensitivities and integration rules.
-Next, by systematically sampling designs, we optimize for rapid pathogen clearance while minimizing immunopathology.
-We find that optimal designs lie on a Pareto front: further reductions in infection-induced harm entail increased immunopathology.
-Accounting for the imperative to separate infection---microbial or malignant---from transient inflammatory events (e.g., tissue damage) \cite{Green2009-el, Labbe2008-px,Butler2013-li,Cicchese2018-po, Medzhitov2021-to}, we show how a trade-off between pathogen-clearance and immunopathology (toxicity) may be encoded into the logic of T-cell responses.
-Optimizing these competing objectives yields effector programs consistent with experiments with vertebrate organisms.
-Finally, applying our framework to a minimal tumor-growth model, we demonstrate how modifying the endogenously encoded effector program can improve the effectiveness of T-cell cancer therapies, pointing to signal-processing adjustments---and thus candidate genetic engineering---that could enhance T-cell-based cancer immunotherapy.
+Next, by systematically sampling designs, we optimize for rapid pathogen clearance while minimizing immunopathology. {We find that optimal designs lie on a Pareto front: further reductions in infection-induced harm entail increased immunopathology.
+Accounting for the imperative to separate infection---microbial or malignant---from transient inflammatory events (e.g., tissue damage)~\cite{Green2009-el, Labbe2008-px,Butler2013-li,Cicchese2018-po, Medzhitov2021-to}, we show how a trade-off between pathogen-clearance and immunopathology (toxicity) may be encoded into the logic of T-cell responses.
+Optimizing these competing objectives yields effector programs consistent with experiments with vertebrate organisms.} Finally, applying our framework to a minimal tumor-growth model, we demonstrate how modifying the endogenously encoded effector program can improve the effectiveness of T-cell cancer therapies, pointing to signal-processing adjustments through genetic engineering that could enhance T-cell-based cancer immunotherapy.

 The immune system's true performance objective, and how evolution has fine-tuned it, may ultimately be unknowable.
 Formulating and testing principled heuristics provides a baseline to gauge the performance of real immune systems in responding to infections.
 This perspective has yielded deep insights in other biological contexts, revealing the architectural logic of genetic and regulatory networks~\cite{Francois2004-mc, Shinar2007-mz, Lalanne2013-rr, Hart2014-ms, Alon2019-ep, Sokolowski2023-um}.
 In immunology, high-level mathematical models have demonstrated how a finite lymphocyte repertoire can be distributed to best confront a diverse pathogenic landscape~\cite{Perelson1979-kq,Mayer2015-ii, Bradde2020-lt} and how immune memory should be allocated to counter future threats~\cite{Mayer2019-tx, Schnaack2021-wh, Chardes2021-pf, Schnaack2022-jf, Qin2023-is}.
 By extending this perspective to the dynamics of CD8$^+$ T-cell signal integration and response, our work provides a quantitative framework that links observed decision-making to operating principles and trade-offs.